pfrazee/vitra/README.md

 A framework for cooperatively-owned databases using smart contracts.
 [Read the white paper](https://github.com/pfrazee/vitra/blob/master/docs/whitepaper.md).

+*"Vitra" is latin for "Glass."*

+## Overview

 Vitra could be described as a hybrid of blockchains and traditional databases.
-It takes inspiration from [Certificate Transparency](https://certificate.transparency.dev/) and [Layer 2 Optimistic Rollups](https://ethereum.org/en/developers/docs/scaling/layer-2-rollups/) to create a hosted smart-contract protocol called ["Execution Transparency (ET)."](https://github.com/pfrazee/vitra/blob/master/docs/whitepaper.md) Vitra databases use [verifiable logs](https://transparency.dev/verifiable-data-structures) to record all transactions in a publicly-auditable structure.
+It takes inspiration from [Certificate Transparency](https://certificate.transparency.dev/) and [Layer 2 Optimistic Rollups](https://ethereum.org/en/developers/docs/scaling/layer-2-rollups/) to create a hosted smart-contract protocol called ["Execution Transparency (ET)."](https://github.com/pfrazee/vitra/blob/master/docs/whitepaper.md)

+Vitra databases use [verifiable logs](https://transparency.dev/verifiable-data-structures) to record all transactions in a publicly-auditable structure.
 A contract written in Javascript then enforces the schemas and business logic of the database.
 By replaying the logs, users can audit the execution of the database and ensure that each participant is playing by the rules.
 Vitra also responds to every transaction with an inclusion proof, giving end-users an efficient solution to proving their data in the database.

 Vitra's goal is to enable multiple orgs to share ownership and operation of a database.
 A federated network could use Vitra to share user registries, data schemas, or data indexes.
 Vitra ensures that each org follows the contract of the database, enabling resource limits, multi-party votes, ownership policies, and more.

 Vitra uses the [Hypercore Protocol](https://hypercore-protocol.org) to implement its verifiable logs.

-*"Vitra" is latin for "Glass."*

 ## TODO